stanislaw/SoftwareDesignHeuristics/README.md

 approachable than it was before.
 Another word for Periphery is Background, see also [Deconcentation of Attention](http://deconcentration-of-attention.com/).

+### Solving Right Problems

+"Engineers are usually great at solving problems but they are not always great at identifying the right problems to be solved"
+(Dr. John Thomas, ESWC 2019).

 ## Design

 ### Poor Abstraction